All You Need to Know About Chill Haze Formation

 A chill haze sounds like the feeling you get when you drink a cold craft beer on a hot summer day.
 But it's actually a relatively common phenomenon that happens when beer is chilled.
-Chill haze doesn't typically impact the taste of beer, but it does give it a cloudy look that may not appeal to consumers.
+Chill haze has no flavor, doesn't impact the taste of beer at all, and is completely safe to consume, but it does give the beer a cloudy look that may not appeal to many consumers.

-There are several ways to combat chill haze, including adding enzymes to your wort.
+If you are one that is not a fan of the appearance, there are several known ways to combat chill haze, including adding enzymes to your wort.

 What is Chill Haze?